 Computer Donations

-Do you have vintage computing equipment you would like to donate to the School of Computer Science?
-By donating, you can leave a lasting legacy, and your equipment will become a valuable learning tool for future generations of students, researchers, and visitors.
+Do you have vintage computing equipment you would like to donate to the Carleton University School of Computer Science?
+By contributing to our collection, you can leave a lasting legacy while helping transform historic technology into a valuable learning resource for future generations of students, researchers, and visitors.

 You can view examples of items in our collection here:

-To begin the donation process and leave your mark on computing history, tell us about your equipment using the form below and we will get back to you:
+To begin the donation process, please tell us about your equipment using the form below, and a representative from the Carleton University School of Computer Science will contact you:

 Sponsors